 Practically all components of butter have amazing healing and protective properties.
-The greatest value in this rich, dark yellow butter produced by cows on spring pastureland. because of the butter's increased content of fat-soluble vitamins A, D, and E, and numerous trace minerals.
-Butter from grass-fed cows is a good source of conjugated linoleic acid (CLA).
+Rich, dark yellow butter produced by cows on spring pastureland is best because it has a higher content of fat-soluble vitamins A, D, and E, and numerous trace minerals.
+Butter from grass-fed cows is also a good source of conjugated linoleic acid (CLA).
 This nutrient may help promote healthy cardiovascular and immune system function, and help build lean muscle mass.

 Butter also contains lecithin, the natural cholesterol emulsifier.
 Studies suggest that the phosphatidylcholine in lecithin increases the solubility of cholesterol, helps to remove cholesterol from tissue deposits, and inhibits platelet aggregation.
 Also, lecithin's choline component is useful in maintaining normal homocysteine levels, which is essential for healthy heart function.

 Most incredibly, butter has stearic acid, a cardiovascular protector that lowers LDL (bad) cholesterol levels, as well as lauric and myristic acids, which increase HDL (good) cholesterol.
 In fact, researchers have found that individuals who used butter had half the risk of developing heart disease compared to those who used margarine.